 Although it's indisputable that independent workers are a significant part of today’s workforce, gig work requires new ways of measuring work.
 There's a need for new ways of asking questions and measuring the number of workers.
 Only by doing so, we'll get an exact estimate of the state of the freelance economy.

 Several factors greatly influenced the risk of the independent work economy.
 One of the main reasons was the financial crisis of 2008.
-With thousands of people facing unemployment or underemployment, a great number of them had to find temporary or short term work wherever they could.
+Thousands of people faced unemployment or underemployment.
+A great number of them had to find temporary or short term work wherever they could.
 This temporary work had to be flexible.
 Some people held down a full-time or a part-time job and worked a side gig for additional income.
 Others made a living by working a few gigs at once.

 The second player that triggered the popularity of the independent work arrangements was the development of new technologies.
-These new cutting-edge technologies enabled the creation of many online platforms that connect workers with specific types of work gigs.
+These new cutting-edge technologies enabled the creation of many online platforms.
+These platforms connected workers with specific types of work gigs.
 Technology platforms have been a significant force in the expansion of the independent work economy as they:

 - erased the difficulty of finding temporary/part-time gigs